nycdb/nycdb/src/README.md

 This is a Python library and cli tool for installing, updating and managing NYCDB, a postgres database of NYC Housing Data.

-For more background information on this project for links to download copies of full database dump see: https://github.com/nycdb/nycdb.
-We use the term **nycdb** to refer both the python software that creates the database and the running copy of the postgres database.
+For more background information on this project and links to download copies of full database dump visit: https://github.com/nycdb/nycdb.
+We use the term **nycdb** to refer to both the python software and the running copy of the postgres database.

 ## Using the cli tool

 You will need python 3.6+ and Postgres.
 The latest version can be installed from pypi with pip:  ` python3 -m pip install nycdb `

-Installation is successful, you can view a summary of the tool's options by running `nycdb --help`
+If the installation is successful, you can view a summary of the tool's options by running `nycdb --help`

 To print a list of datasets: ` nycdb --list-datasets`